 NPR Illinois' mission is to "Explain Illinois."
 This is done by informing, analyzing, and engaging to deliver in-depth multimedia news reports, expert analysis on statewide issues, plus informative engagement events - all upholding the philosophy and integrity of public journalism.
 Our programs and storytelling reflect the quality of life across Illinois in context with the nation and the world, and explore how residents may improve it.
 We inform conversations and work to find solutions by delivering our work through public media across Illinois, including broadcasts from our studios in the state capital of Springfield along with digital content distributed through nprillinois.org.
-NPR Illinois' radio signals, WUIS Springfield and WIPA Pittsfield, broadcast to central and west central Illinois and are licensed to the Board of Trustees of the University of Illinois (the University).
-NPR Illinois is a unit within the University's Center for State Policy and Leadership.
+The NPR Illinois radio signals, WUIS Springfield and WIPA Pittsfield, broadcast to central and west central Illinois and are licensed to the Board of Trustees of the University of Illinois (the University).
+NPR Illinois is a unit within the University of Illinois Springfield (UIS) Center for State Policy and Leadership.

-NPR Illinois' own media deliver a format of news and information reaching over 1.2 million people annually.
+NPR Illinois delivers a format of news, information, and entertainment reaching over 1.3 million people annually.
 NPR Illinois is committed to serving the information needs of the region and state.
-Core NPR Illinois activities are reporting on the state, engagement of the citizenry to identify needs and develop solutions, and celebration of the state's unique arts and culture.
-Projects that address these activities include the Illinois Issues Survey, Forums, and In-depth reports; the Statehouse Bureau; the Statewide weekly news magazine; the State Week political analysis program; Community Voices segments, and locally hosted music programs.
+Core NPR Illinois activities reporting on local and state issues, engagement of the citizenry to identify needs and develop solutions, and celebration of the region's unique arts and culture.
+Projects that address these activities include local newscasts, Community Voices forum and interview segments, the Statewide weekly news magazine, the State Week political analysis program, the Listen engagement program, and locally hosted music programs.
 Additionally, NPR Illinois streams and broadcasts on HD channels a 24/7 classical service and, The X, a locally curated 24/7 Adult Album Alternative (AAA) format.
-Most of our engagement activities with the audience have been suspended during the COVID pandemic.
+Finally, NPR Illinois is a part of the Emergency Alert System keeping people in cities and rural areas informed during emergencies.
+Battery operated broadcast radios are a lifeline for many when power or internet service is down.